 Volunteer.
 The VISION Volunteer Center's student-led programs, comprised of direct service as well as education and advocacy components, are a great way to meet Learning Beyond the Classroom requirements, earn your work-study award, obtain class credit, meet new people or spend time learning about our world.
 Search volunteer opportunities and record your volunteer hours at Volunteer Connection.

 Take a class.
 Academic Service-Learning (AS-L) offers a long list of courses at EMU in a wide variety of subjects, which integrate a community engagement component in the coursework.
+Engage has many programs to support students throughout their time at EMU.
+Visit the College Access page for more information.

 Work in the Community.
 Participate in EMU’s community work-study program by using your work-study award to work in local community organizations.